 - 1. Provide all students access to a well-rounded education - 2.
-Improve academic outcomes by maintaining safe and health students - 3.
+Improve academic outcomes by maintaining safe and healthy students - 3.
 Improve the use of technology to advance student academic achievement

-Campus and District Administration meet to review and discuss needs of the District and Campus goals, activities, and strategies are included in the DIP/CIP.
+Campus and District Administration meet to review and discuss the needs of the District, and campus goals, activities, and strategies.
+Needs identified are included in the DIP/CIP.